Alluxio/alluxio/docs/en/advanced/Alluxio-Storage-Management.md

 Out-of-the-box evictor implementations include:

-- **GreedyEvictor**: Evicts arbitrary blocks until the required size is freed.
+- **GreedyEvictor**: Evicts arbitrary blocks until the required space is freed.
-- **LRUEvictor**: Evicts the least-recently-used blocks until the required size is freed.
+- **LRUEvictor**: Evicts the least-recently-used blocks until the required space is freed.
 **This is Alluxio's default evictor**
 - **LRFUEvictor**: Evicts blocks based on least-recently-used and least-frequently-used with a configurable weight.